grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 older versions.
 You will have to upgrade snf-vncauthproxy to v1.5 and configure the authentication (users) file (``/var/lib/vncauthproxy/users``).

-In case you're upgrading from an older snf-vncauthproxy version or if it's the first time you're installing snf-vncauthproxy, you will need to add a vncauthproxy user (see below for more information on user management) and restart vncauthproxy daemon.
+In case you are upgrading from an older snf-vncauthproxy version or if it's the first time you're installing snf-vncauthproxy, you will need to add a vncauthproxy user (see below for more information on user management) and restart the vncauthproxy daemon.

-To manage the authentication file, you can use the vncauthproxy-passwd tool, to easily add, update and delete users.
+To manage the authentication file, you can use the ``vncauthproxy-passwd`` tool, to easily add, update and delete users.

 To add a user: